 $500,000 (Stage 1) + $400,000 (Stage 2)

-Airey Taylor Consulting evaluated the existing 23 year old board-walk sub-structure (also known as the Majestic Board walk) and found it had a 40% mass loss.
-A design decision was made to replace the existing structure of concrete columns with Glass Fibre Reinforced Polymer (GFRP) to achieve a cost effective, low lifetime maintenance design.
+Having evaluated the existing board-walk steel sub-structure at Point Dundas for the City of Melville, it was found to have a 40% mass loss after 23 years.
+The design decision was made by Airey Taylor Consulting to replace the existing steel substructure columns with concrete reinforced with Glass Fibre Reinforced Polymer (GFRP) to achieve a cost effective, low lifetime maintenance design.

-The remaining steel superstructure was replaced with a new easily maintainable ultra high build epoxy paint coated steel structure with GFRP holding down bolts and EPDM gaskets throughout reducing bi-metallic corrosion effects.
+The remaining steel superstructure was replaced with a new easily maintainable ultra high build epoxy paint coated steel structure with GFRP holding down bolts and EPDM gaskets throughout to reduce bi-metallic corrosion effects.